Fiserv/firstvision-latam/docs/english/main-cases/api-environment.md

 The FirstVision testing environment for allows have different scenarios for Visa, MasterCard and AMEX products, such as credit cards, debit cards, prepaid cards and Multi-Wallets.

-Each of these validation scenarios have been created for the regions of Colombia, Panama, Mexico, Argentina, Uruguay and Brazil, allowing customers in each of these regions to have a more real and accurate vision of how their products will work once.
-That these are implemented in the productive environment.
+Each of these validation scenarios have been created for the regions of Colombia, Panama, Mexico, Argentina, Uruguay and Brazil, allowing customers in each of these regions to have a more real and accurate vision of how their products will work once that these are implemented in the productive environment.

 With the use of a key known as API-KEY, which can be requested by the customer, each API's can be addressed to test the franchise, product and region that is desired.

 ## Request sample

 **POST** `/token`